awefiown/awefiown.github.io/_posts/2012-11-17-personal-essay.md

 layout: post
 comments: true
 title: Personal Statement
-subtitle: essay written at the age of 17 to gain entry into college
+subtitle: essay written at the age of 17 to gain college entry
 tags: [season of scorpio, personal essay, high school writing]
 ---
  ***Author’s Note: All phrases in bold come from Oscar Wilde’s The Picture of Dorian Gray***